Antisocial personality disorder: Parenting styles

 Some hypothesize that parenting styles can affect how children experience and develop in their youth, and can have an impact on a child's diagnosis of ASPD.

 Childhood trauma

 ASPD is highly comorbid with emotional and physical abuse in childhood.
-Physical neglect also has a significant correlation to ASPD.
+Physical neglect also correlates significantly with ASPD.
 The way a child bonds with its parents early in life is important.
 Poor parental bonding due to abuse or neglect puts children at greater risk for developing antisocial personality disorder.
 There is also a significant correlation with parental overprotection and people who develop ASPD.

 Those with ASPD may have experienced any of the following forms of childhood trauma or abuse: physical or sexual abuse, neglect, coercion, abandonment or separation from caregivers, violence in a community, acts of terror, bullying, or life-threatening incidents.
 Some symptoms can mimic other forms of mental illness, such as: